 Here are all the previous posts:

 Part 1 describes the quilt and the initial research.
 Part 2 details how I narrowed down the dates, and relates some of the interesting family stories I began finding.
 Part 3 tells the story of the Phinney, Dyer, and Hersey families.
 Part 4 has general observations on life in the late 1890s.
 Part 5 sums up my research.
 Part 6 shares the first information from librarians and historians in Melrose.
 I wrote a little aside about the fun of being able to look at original records online.
 And, since the quilt did initially come to me for repair, and I did eventually stop reading census forms and do the repair work, and wrote up the techniques and choices involved.
 And then I went back to the research, and continued to find lots of great information.
 I wrote about the little quilt I made that was inspired by the historical quilt.
-And a set of summaries of the data and stories that brought the quilt to life.
+A set of summaries of the data and stories that brought the quilt to life.
+And a very astonishing coincidence with another quilt and a family tree.